By Ilaria Carofiglio

 Done right of course, the ROI is more than worth it.
 Our clients get as much as 155x return on WhatsApp marketing campaigns.
 One client, SNOCKS, has just made its first €1 million on WhatsApp 🚀 and plans to make over €250k this Black Friday.

-11 must-haves in your WhatsApp Business platform
+11 must-haves from your WhatsApp Business Solution Provider

 1. Sales and marketing as well as support 💰

 Too many WhatsApp software platforms offer only the functionality to do customer service and support, often through a chatbot.